srid/nixos-unified/README.md

 ## Usage

-We provide three templates, depending on your needs:
+We provide four templates, depending on your needs:

 |Template | Command | Description |
 | -- | -------- | ----------- |